open-source-labs/Swell/README.md

 ## How to run tests

-* Jest
-To run unit tests that check for relevant component rendering, use: "npm run test-jest"

-* Mocha
 To run functional tests that check for functionality of each API network protocol, use: "npm run test-mocha"

 Note: For the HTTP test to work, you will have to add a .env file with any MONGO URI.